Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Numerical Results and Discussion

 \subsection{Results}

-Fig.~\ref{fig_AIRSDBP} shows the lower bounds on the MI, AIR, as a function of input power, obtained through different auxiliary channels for 14 GBd over a 64-QAM FBG link.
-For reference, the capacity of the AWGN channel and the constrained capacity of an equivalent AWGN channel with 64-QAM are also shown.
-We notice a trend for the DBP approaches (diamond and square markers) to have lower AIRs than the SDBP approaches (plus and circle markers), and also that the AIRs behave differently for DBP and SDBP.
-Specifically, we can observe from the DBP curves that up to about $0$ dBm power, the behavior of this link is approximately linear.
-At higher powers {(beyond $1$ dBm for DBP and $4$ dBm for SDBP)}, nonlinearity comes into play and the AIR decreases.
-However, the AIR for DBP decreases faster than that of SDBP, which means that SDBP performs better in the nonlinear regime.
+Fig.~\ref{fig_AIRSDBP} shows the lower bounds on the MI, AIR, as a function of input power, obtained through different auxiliary channels for 14 GBd over a 64-QAM link.
+For reference, the capacity of the additive white Gaussian noise (AWGN) channel and the constrained capacity of an equivalent AWGN channel with 64-ary quadrature amplitude modulation (QAM) are also shown.
+We notice a trend for the DBP approaches (diamond and square markers) to have lower AIRs than the SDBP approaches (plus and circle markers), and also that the AIRs behave differently for DBP and SDBP. {Specifically, we can observe that the behavior of the link is almost linear up to about $-4$ dBm, beyond which the four AIR curves start to seperate.
+At higher powers, nonlinearity comes into play and the curves separate.
+SDBP reaches a maximum at around $4$ dBm, while DBP reachers a lower maximum at about $1$ dBm.} The AIR for DBP decreases faster than that of SDBP, which means that SDBP performs better in the nonlinear regime.
 This is an expected behavior because SDBP accounts for the nonlinear signal--noise interactions, which DBP does not account for.
-If we compare AIRs between DBP techniques, DBP-CG (square markers) has better AIR than DBP-iidG (diamond markers), as the former accounts for the correlation between the in-phase and quadrature components.
-Also, we can observe that GMP-SDBP has better AIR than SBS-SDBP, as GMP-SDBP is a more principled way of computing a specific message, whereas SBS-SDBP is a heuristic approach.
+If we compare AIRs between DBP techniques, DBP-CG (square markers) has better AIR than DBP-iidG (diamond markers), as the former accounts for the correlation between the in-phase and quadrature components. {This is expected, and is in line with the conclusions of \cite{Eriksson2016}, as DBP-CG has better AIR than DBP-iidG.} Also, we can observe that GMP-SDBP has better AIR than SBS-SDBP, as GMP-SDBP is a more principled way of computing a specific message, whereas SBS-SDBP is a heuristic approach.

+{AIRs similar to Fig.~\ref{fig_AIRSDBP} were computed by varying the number of spans $N$ for 14 GBd, 64-QAM, and $L=100$ km.
+The maximum AIR for DBP-iidG, DBP-CG, SBS-SDBP, and GMP-SDBP is obtained at optimum power and plotted in Fig.~\ref{fig_AIRSDBP_2}}.
+It can be seen that as $N$ is increased, the AIR decreases.
+The highest AIR, which is the maximum that one can achieve for 64-QAM, is achieved at a low number of spans, which is $N=20$ for the chosen parameters.
+We can also observe that at $N=50$, the gain in AIR with GMP-SDBP over DBP-iidG (resp.
+DBP-CG) is 0.9 bits/symbol (resp.
+0.7 bits/symbol) and the gain with SBS-SDBP is 0.5 bits/symbol (resp.
+0.3 bits/symbol). }